-- We encourage individuals to use our Human Resources department to assist them through the grievance process.
+- We encourage individuals to use Human Resources to assist with the grievance process.

 - Individuals involved with a grievance and/or active investigation are discouraged from discussing the matter with others not directly involved in the resolution process.
 Employees are prohibited from this activity.

-- For issues that involve multiple individuals, each individual must file a complaint for their individual grievance to be addressed.
+- For issues that involve multiple people, each person must file a complaint for their individual grievance to be addressed.

-- If the grievance is with Skils’kin’s CEO, it must be submitted in writing to the HR Director, who then submits the complaint directly to the Board of Directors.
+- If the grievance is with Skils’kin’s CEO, it must be submitted in writing to the HR Director (CCO), who then submits the complaint directly to the BOD.

 - The Board of Director’s decision shall be provided to the individual in writing within thirty (30) business days.